Diyckstra/terraform-provider-deyckstra/website/docs/r/default_vpc.md

 layout: "aws"
 page_title: "aws_default_vpc"
 description: |-
-  Manage a default VPC resource.
+  Manage the default VPC.
 ---

 # Resource: aws_default_vpc

-Provides a resource to manage the default VPC.
+Manages the default VPC.

 **This is an advanced resource** and has special caveats to be aware of when using it.
 Please read this document in its entirety before using this resource.